palasthotel/wp-media-license/readme.txt

 == Changelog ==

 = 1.4.0 =
- * Breaking change: Namespace of plugin has changed due to unification.
+ * Breaking change: Namespace of plugin has changed due to unification
  * Feature: New filter to provide templates with plugins
  * Optimizations: General refactorings
  * Optimizations: deprecated some functions and constants